-A Study in Charlotte by Brittany Cavallari (YA)
+A Study in Charlotte by Brittany Cavallari (ages 13+)

-This Watson, Jamie, is the direct descendant of that John Watson and it’s no coincidence that he’s at the same boarding school as Charlotte Holmes who is the descendant of Sherlock Holmes.
+This Watson, Jamie, is the direct descendant of that John Watson and attends the same boarding school as Charlotte Holmes, a descendant of Sherlock Holmes.
 When the two are framed for the murder of a classmate both hated, they pair up to solve the crime themselves.
 But more crimes are committed, each with a nod to their ancestor’s famous stories, and neither can figure out who is doing it.
 Is there a Moriarty around?
 If you’re like me and an Arthur Conan Doyle fan, you’ll LOVE the details that pay tribute to the original stories!
 This book does mention sex and drugs.

-Sherlock Homes for Dummies by Steven Doyle and David.
+Sherlock Holmes for Dummies by Steven Doyle and David.
 A Crowder

 This is an easy-to-read tome of everything Sherlock from information about the author, Sir Arthur Conan Doyle to the many adaptations and interpretations of the character.
 I found it very useful to sort out what was really authentic to Doyle’s Sherlock and what were later additions by actors (the kind of pipe he smoked) or incorrect lore.